AngeloGith/SeqMerger/README.md

 # Description

-An easy to use perl script "BioSeqMerger" is designed to concatenate sequences from multiple aligned FASTA files.
+SeqMerger is designed to concatenate sequences from multiple aligned FASTA files.

 # Key functionalities include: